 Photo Credit: Pexels

-In the US, demographic shifts among women are also at play in the changing nature of business.
+In the US, demographic shifts among women are also at play in the changing nature of business, to learn more about the subject, fill this contact form and talk to an expert.
 Women have long been the majority purchasers of consumer products, but the Baby Boomer generation of women is soon to possess 2/3 of the country’s consumer wealth, and has been shown to make 95% of buying decisions for their households.8

 Photo Credit: Pexels

 What these women and the generations following them are looking for in the products they buy has a major impact on what makes for a viable product or service now and into the future.
 Women are driving a market that demands